Rubiks-boy/competition-scheduler/ExtensionsSpec.md

 }
 ```

+### Activities

 For first rounds, `expectedRegistrations` is the number of people expected to register for a given event at the time of exporting the schedule.
 By default, it is calculated based on past registration data for the user's region and excludes no-show calculations.
-For subsequent rounds, it equals the number of people who advance from the previous round.
+For subsequent rounds, it equals the number of people who are expected to advance from the previous round.

+### Child activities

+On a per-group basis, we may attach additional information on how many competitors we expect to be in a particular group.
+This is particular useful for storing information about simultaneous events – if two child activities are supposed to take place at the same time, it'll show how many people should be in each child activity.

+`groupCount` is never defined on child activities.